 Chefchaouen.
 The beautiful “blue city” in the Rif Mountains of northwest Morocco.

-Vibrant blue-washed buildings nestled into the sloping mountains.
-At an elevation of 564 m, the city boasts enviable vistas of the adjoining valley and beyond.
+Vibrant blue-washed buildings nestled into the sloping mountains – at an elevation of 564 m, Chefchaouen boasts enviable vistas of the adjoining valley and beyond.
 For a small city, there are a lot of things to do in Chefchaouen including easy day trips.

 Why is Chefchaouen Blue?

 There are several myths around why Chefchaouen is painted blue – while very few other cities in Morocco are (only Essaouira, Asiliah, and Tetouan).